CJ2711/CJ2711/README.md

-- 👋 Hi, I’m @CJ2711
+- 👋 Hi, I’m Christian Barbosa
-- 👀 I’m interested in IA and sofware development
+- 👀 I’m interested in AI and sofware development as Full Stack
-- 🌱 I’m currently learning Python and Django Framework
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on huge proyects with nice partners
 - 📫 How to reach me @christianjbarbosab on Instagram